 That's what this episode is really about - growing up without losing your magic.
 More than hunting down the truth in the previous episodes, this one confronts the need to overcome and accept the truth, or else escape to a blissful golden land when, really, you just died in a rather ugly way.

 Can the ghosts of the past give courage to the witch of the future?
 Beyond probability and fantasy, beyond delusions and forgeries, it's a search for a golden land which shouldn't reasonably exist.
 The last game isn't just a sibling dispute between Ange and Battler - it's an intense war between 1986 and 1998.

 Coming fresh out of the other episodes, the difference in art style can be a little jarring... but if you're binging then you might not notice, considering that some earlier episodes had the same artist.
-Character designs are still on-point (i.e. seriously adorable, the hell is this), backgrounds are comfortable as usual (i.e. so much class), and the highlight of this episode might well be one of the most satisfying punches to exist in any medium.
+Character designs are still on-point (i.e. seriously adorable, the hell is this), backgrounds are comfortable as usual (i.e. so much class), and the highlight of this episode is certainly one of the most satisfying punches to exist in any medium.

 The return of crazy frog eyes.
 The art is as cutesy as it is psychotic, but doesn't that just add appeal?

 The hallmark of a strong main cast is certainly the potential for a thirty-page essay to be written about the characters alone.
 Nobody would read it if I wrote one, though.

 In this episode, the spotlight returns to our favourite shredded meat girl.
 There's a comparison to a child soldier who marches in single-minded pursuit of an obsession, eventually left with nothing but themselves - and I think that sums up Ange nicely.
 It's the simple story of someone who sets out for revenge and finds meaning beyond it, except it isn't simple because this is Umineko.